 Family sizes tend to be small in Switzerland; the fertility rate is 1.54 children per woman, while the average age of a woman having her first child is 30.7.
 Some 25.4% of births take place outside the framework of marriage.

 Swiss hospitals proactively support breastfeeding.
 Some 95% of mothers begin breastfeeding their babies in hospital, and 80% are still breastfeeding at four months.
-Employers are obliged to provide the time and space for breastfeeding mothers to pump milk or breastfeed.
+Employers are obliged to provide time and space for breastfeeding mothers to pump milk or breastfeed.

-The cantonal health authorities offer a drop-in health consultation service (Mütterberatung / Consultations en puériculture) to new parents for a nominal one-off fee.
-Parents can bring their children to a drop-in centre for consultation with a nurse about feeding, weight gain, development etc.
+Cantonal health authorities offer a drop-in health consultation service (‘Mütterberatung’ or ‘Consultations en puériculture’) to new parents for a nominal one-off fee.
+Parents can bring their children and speak with a nurse about feeding, weight gain, development, etc.

-Swiss working parents often rely on the help of grandparents to help care for their children but this is not usually an option for people relocating to Switzerland.
+Swiss working parents often rely on the help of grandparents to help care for their children, but this is not usually an option for people relocating to Switzerland.

 Finding suitable childcare is always a challenge for working parents, and all the more so in a foreign country.
 Many parents complain that Swiss childcare is expensive and too limited.

-There are several childcare options in Switzerland and many families make use of a combination of services.
+That said, there are several childcare options in Switzerland and many families make use of a combination of services.